SIGMA Team Documents

 Syncing your drive

-MacOS users should install homebrew, update it, and then install syncthing by typing:
+MacOS users can install homebrew, update it, and then install the cask syncthing by opening a terminal and typing:

 brew install syncthing